Wednesday, April 10, 2019

 some nearby properties.

-Visible gold is seen in rock sample adjacent to brassy pyrite in
+Visible gold is seen in rock sample adjacent to brassy

-this sample from the Copper King
+pyrite in this sample from the Copper King

 Stockworks at the Copper King

-Most people are under the impression when a commercial gold (or other metal or gemstone) deposit is found, it is "Eureka" and then the mining begins.
+Most are under the impression when a commercial gold (or other metal or gemstone) deposit is found, it is "Eureka" and then the mining begins.
 Unfortunately, that never happens except in the movies.
-"Mines are made, they are not found" was stated at some talk I attended at the Northwest Mining Convention many years ago.
+"Mines are made, they are not found" was stated at some talk attended at the Northwest Mining Convention many years ago.
 It takes the right circumstances, people, investments, government support, etc, etc, etc. Take a look at the Pebble deposit in Alaska.
 A prophyry deposit so large that it dwarfs the Bingham Canyon deposit in Utah.
 Can you imagine finding a $100 billion deposit and no one can figure out how to make a mine out of it?
-I can.
-We found a world-class, $multi-billion gold deposit at Donlin Creek Alaska in 1988, and its taken 34 years so far to put it in production.
-I found gold in 1981 at the Rattlesnake Hills, and again, no one yet has made a mine out of it.
+WestGold found a world-class, $multi-billion gold deposit at Donlin Creek Alaska in 1988, and its taken 34 years so far to put it in production.
+Hausel found gold in 1981 at the Rattlesnake Hills, and again, no one yet has made a mine out of it.

 Pervasive propylitic altered quartz monzonite

 The Copper King mine near Cheyenne, was drilled by the US Bureau of Mines (one of the few productive government agencies that met its demise under Clinton and Gore because it didn't fulfill their political agenda of making things greener - so thousands of government employees were terminated, valuable research ended, all because a few politicians wanted to promote global warming whether fact or fiction) and several different exploration companies.
-Today, it is reported the property has a gold equivalent resource of 2 million ounces in gold and copper.
-Hey, now someone should be able to put that kind of property in production especially since it is sitting adjacent to I-80 and just down the road from Cheyenne.
-Access is good.

 Then there is the problem of having similar anomalies in the area.
 Terry Klein of the USGS pointed out that there were similar hydrothermal anomalies nearby, and I worked on another I found that appears to be very large, but could not map the anomaly due to private land access problems.